JohnOrthoefer/Raven/docs/Configuration.md

 ## Checks
 ### All checks
-there are a few Keys that are common to every check.
+There are a few Keys that are common to every check.
+* `checkwith = ping` what check to run
+* `interval = 1m30s 1m 30s 30s` how often to check, based on the return code of the last run.  space seperate, it understand h=hours, m=minutes, s=seconds.
+The 4 values are okay, warning, critical, unknown.
+* `threshold = 5` number of times a check is required to *change* status.
+1 means if it fails the check changes, this is used for checks like certificate experation, if the cert has expire, it is expired.
+* `hosts = ` the hosts that this check needs to be run for.
+* `enabled = true` used to disable this check completely, without deleting it from the configuration.

 ### `checkwith = ping`
 * `program = /usr/bin/ping` The fully qualified path to the ping program on your system.